A Secret Vault Saved The Constitution And Declaration in 1814

 Rokeby was later returned somewhat to its early appearance during a 1958 restoration.

-The secret vault that saved the Constitution and the other hallowed documents still exists today in the cellar.
+Because this secret vault saved the Constitution and other important documents, it is still preserved in the cellar today.

 In the summer of 1814, the War of 1812 was in its second year and the British were advancing toward Washington, D.C.